Industry Standard Architecture: History

 Companies like Dell improved the AT bus's performance but in 1987, IBM replaced the AT bus with its proprietary Micro Channel Architecture (MCA).
 MCA overcame many of the limitations then apparent in ISA but was also an effort by IBM to regain control of the PC architecture and the PC market.
 MCA was far more advanced than ISA and had many features that would later appear in PCI.
 However, MCA was also a closed standard whereas IBM had released full specifications and circuit schematics for ISA.
 Computer manufacturers responded to MCA by developing the Extended Industry Standard Architecture (EISA) and the later VESA Local Bus (VLB).
 VLB used some electronic parts originally intended for MCA because component manufacturers were already equipped to manufacture them.
 Both EISA and VLB were backward-compatible expansions of the AT (ISA) bus.

 Users of ISA-based machines had to know special information about the hardware they were adding to the system.
-While a handful of devices were essentially plug-n-play, this was rare.
+While a handful of devices were essentially plug-and-play, this was rare.
 Users frequently had to configure parameters when adding a new device, such as the IRQ line, I/O address, or DMA channel.
 MCA had done away with this complication and PCI actually incorporated many of the ideas first explored with MCA, though it was more directly descended from EISA.

-This trouble with configuration eventually led to the creation of ISA PnP, a plug-n-play system that used a combination of modifications to hardware, the system BIOS, and operating system software to automatically manage resource allocations.
+This trouble with configuration eventually led to the creation of ISA PnP, a plug-and-play system that used a combination of modifications to hardware, the system BIOS, and operating system software to automatically manage resource allocations.
 In reality, ISA PnP could be troublesome and did not become well-supported until the architecture was in its final days.

 A PnP ISA, EISA or VLB device may have a 5-byte EISA ID (3-byte manufacturer ID + 2-byte hex number) to identify the device.
 For example, CTL0044 corresponds to Creative Sound Blaster 16/32 PnP.